Sultan Bilimkhanov Stadium

 Sultan Bilimkhanov Stadium is a stadium in Grozny, Chechnya, Russia.
 It is currently used for football matches and is the home ground of FC Terek-2 Grozny.
 The stadium holds 10,200 seats.
-Before the start of the 2008 Premier League season, the Russian Football Union granted Terek the right to host Premier League matches in Grozny on this stadium.
-Before that from the 1990s to 2007 the club played its home games in the neighboring resort city of Pyatigorsk, Stavropol Krai.
+Before the start of the 2008 Premier League season, the Russian Football Union granted Terek the right to host Premier League matches in Grozny in this stadium.
+Before that, from the 1990s to 2007, the club played its home games in the neighboring resort city of Pyatigorsk, Stavropol Krai.